walidelnozahy/cloud/docs/workflows/preview-instances.md

 # Preview Instances

 Preview Instances are used to share your work with your colleagues and with some stakeholders.
-Preview Instances are different than **Stages** as it includes both code and data when spun up from your personal instance.
+Preview Instances are different than **Stages** as it includes both code and data when spun up from your developer sandbox.

 ```
 # Share your project from Cloud Shell
 > cloud

 # Edit your code locally and watch the changes automatically
-# deploy into your own personal instance
+# deploy into your own developer sandbox

-# Share your work on personal instance with your colleagues
+# Share your work from your developer sandbox with your colleagues
 > share
 ```